When chatbots are worth it for small business

 - it's added "because everyone has one"

-"A chatbot doesn't replace the conversation — it removes the delay before it."
+"A chatbot doesn't replace the conversation.
+It removes the delay before it."

 2) What a useful chatbot should do